BoulderCodeHub/RWcheck/README.md

   name: EqualizationAbove823
   label: Equalization Above 823
   description: |
-    Equalization ABove 823 should never be NA
+    Equalization Above 823 should never be NA in December
   in_file: UBRes.rdf

 ```